lightstep/lightstep-tracer-cpp/README.md

 ### OS X specific steps

-Several packages are required to complete this build, including `Python` and `pkg-config`.
+Several packages are required to complete this build.
 To install all the dependencies on OS X using `brew`:

 ```
 brew install cmake
 brew install protobuf
 brew install grpc
-brew install python
 brew install pkg-config
 ```